JuanPacoHernandez/Data-Analysis-Projects/Food-Claims-Process/README.md

 - Sao Luis has the highest number of Claims (29), and the highest Average Time to Close too (1063 days).

-- Natal has the lowest number of Claims (21) and also the lowest Average Time to Close (581 days).
+- Natal has the lowest number of Claims (19) and also the lowest Average Time to Close (456 days).

-- At Sao Luis, Claims take 83% of more days to close in comparison with Natal, which has the lowest days to close a Claim.
-Furthermore, Sao Luis has 38% of more claims with respect to Natal.
+- At Sao Luis, Claims take 134% of more days to close in comparison with Natal, which has the lowest days to close a Claim.
+Furthermore, Sao Luis has 52% of more claims with respect to Natal.

-- The Fortaleza, Recife and Natal's averages Time to Close a Claim are affected by its own outliers, in another way the average of the days to close a Claim might be lower in these three locations.